furkmez20/VaultGuardian/README.md

 MAIL_PASSWORD=your-16-char-app-password

 # Run the database
-1. Navigate to /Users/aaryaamoharir/repos/VaultGuardian/src and Run python3 "migrate_data.py"
+1. Navigate to src folder and Run python3 "migrate_data.py"
-2. Navigate to /Users/aaryaamoharir/repos/VaultGuardian and run **sqlite3 data/vault.db ** to see what information is stored in the database currently.
+2. Navigate to VaultGuardian root folder and run **sqlite3 data/vault.db ** to see what information is stored in the database currently.
 Potential commands to test out include SELECT * FROM users;

 # Run the App
 python app.py